MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 az ad sp create-for-rbac --name az-go-vm-quickstart
 ```

-__Make sure__ that you record the `appId` and `password` values in the output.
-These values are used in your application to authenticate with Azure.
+__Make sure__ that you record the `appId`, `password`, and `tenant` values in the output.
+These values are used by the application to authenticate with Azure.

 For more information on creating and managing Service Principals with the Azure CLI 2.0, see [Create an Azure service principal with Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli).

 ## Get the code

-You get the quickstart code and all of its dependencies with `go get`:
+You get the quickstart code and all of its dependencies with `go get`.

 ```bash
 go get -u -d github.com/azure-samples/azure-sdk-for-go-samples/quickstart/deploy-vm/...